Julia Dyson, Family Law Partner provides answers to four questions she is often asked by couples that are separating.

 The answer always depends on who owns the property.
 If your property is in joint names then legally you shouldn’t change the locks without agreement as both of you have a right to have keys to your own property.
-The person who has left the property may feel a loss of control and want to keep an eye on their asset (or their ex-partner) and the person left in the property feels threatened by the constant uninvited visits so tensions can arise over this issue quite frequently to the extent that sometimes the police are involved or family law injunctions are obtained.
+The person who has left the property may feel a loss of control and want to keep an eye on their asset (or their ex-partner) and the person left in the property feels threatened by the constant uninvited visits so tensions can arise over this issue quite frequently.

 On a practical basis, if you are the person left in the property, you may want to agree that you are given reasonable notice before your ex-partner pays a visit and are given an explanation as to the reason for the proposed visit.
 Post can always be re-directed and there is normally very little reason, unless collecting/returning children why you would need to keep returning to check up on the property.
 If you had rented your property out to a tenant, you wouldn’t be able to check up on them every week without an appointment; the same should apply in matrimonial cases.

 In order to calculate how much child maintenance you need to pay or receive, the starting point is the child maintenance website.